rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 ### What are the biggest issues you'd like to see fixed that are negatively impacting your ability to contribute to and/or maintain Rust?

-Free Form.
+- TODO: add multiple choice options as well

-TODO: add multiple choice options as well
+- Other: Free Form

 > **justification**
 >